 - Rib fracture pain

-An intercostal nerve block may be performed in conjunction with chest and abdominal surgery, or it may be an outpatient procedure done on its own.
-The injection of the nerve block takes just a few minutes, and after a brief monitoring period, the patient is discharged home.
+An intercostal nerve block procedure may be performed along with chest and abdominal surgery, or it may be an outpatient procedure done on its own.
+The entire procedure, from the injection to a brief monitoring period, takes under an hour.